Is This The End Of Eyelash Extensions?

 @lucyb3lls lovee these lashes 🫶🤭 #lashtutorial #lashextensions #lashextensionsathome #lashlover #lashes ♬ smooth operator - XGHYXAH

-For those eschewing extensions altogether, there are lash growth serums, which have tumbled in price as affordable brands like The Ordinary and benefit Cosmetics join the market.
+For those eschewing extensions altogether, there are lash growth serums, which have tumbled in price as affordable brands like The Ordinary and supermarket Aldi join the market.
 The results are too impressive to be ignored, especially as questionable ingredients like prostaglandin (which has been linked to reports of eyelid hyperpigmentation, skin reactivity and styes) are swapped for non-irritating conditioning ingredients like peptides.

 Whether you choose to wear eyelash extensions or stick with mascara is entirely up to you.
 The key thing to remember is that your eyelashes are, crucially, functional things, designed to keep your eyes free of bacteria that could cause serious damage.
 Cleansing them properly and staying vigilant for signs of infection are non-negotiables.